Bernard Buffet

 Bernard Buffet continued to enjoy considerable success in France and internationally, attracting an ever-growing audience.

-Bernard Buffet demonstrated his skill in playing with variations of colour and texture, as evidenced by the themes 'Les Écorchés' (1964) and 'La Corrida' (1966), whose vibrant colours contrast with the darker tones of the artist's earlier works.
+He demonstrated his skill in playing with variations of colour and texture, as evidenced by the themes 'Les Écorchés' (1964) and 'La Corrida' (1966), whose vibrant colours contrast with the darker tones of the artist's earlier works.

 ... and at others times, masculine ones.